axmandm/sgdk-input/README.md

 This builds on https://github.com/axmandm/sgdk-game-music to allow the game to be restarted if "Start" is pressed on the joypad.

+Pressing "A" adds 3 seconds to the timer.

 Add a function to handle when Start is pressed on JOY_1, or if A is pressed.

 ```